March 26, 2025

 Who needs a driver’s license in Spain?

-In a word, everyone.
+Everybody.
 But not everyone needs to start from scratch.
-First, check to see which group you’re part of:
+First, check which group you belong to:

-• If you hold a valid driver’s license from the EU, Norway, Iceland, or Liechtenstein can drive freely in Spain.
-As long as the license holder is over the legal driving age of 18, their license is valid in Spain and no further action needs to be taken.
+- If you hold a valid driving licence from the EU, Norway, Iceland or Liechtenstein you can drive freely in Spain.
+As long as the licence holder is over 18 years old.

-• If you are a tourist of a non-EU country, you need your own valid license plus an international driver’s license.
+- If you are a tourist from a non-EU country, you need your own valid licence plus an international driving licence.

-• If you are a resident of Spain holding a driver’s license from Andorra, Algeria, Argentina, Bolivia, Chile, Colombia, South Korea, Croatia, Ecuador, Japan, Morocco, Peru, Dominican Republic, Paraguay, Switzerland, Uruguay , Venezuela, Brazil, El Salvador, the Philippines, Guatemala, Serbia, Turkey, Tunisia or Ukraine, you must exchange your license with a Spanish one by making an appointment and presenting these documents at your local Jefatura de Tráfico:
+- If you are a resident in Spain and hold a driving licence from Andorra, Algeria, Argentina, Bolivia, Chile, Colombia, South Korea, Croatia, Ecuador, Japan, Morocco, Peru, Dominican Republic, Paraguay, Switzerland, Uruguay, Venezuela, Brazil, El Salvador, Philippines, Guatemala, Serbia, Turkey, Tunisia or Ukraine, you must exchange your licence for a Spanish one by making an appointment and presenting these documents at your local Traffic Headquarters:

-Some countries have small differences in requirements, so it is best to find your country in the drop-down menu on this page and check for anything else you might need.
+Some countries have slightly different requirements, so it's best to look for your country in the drop-down on this page and check if you need anything else.

-Lastly, if you’re like me, and you’re neither an EU citizen nor one of the aforementioned countries with driver’s license agreements with Spain, you will need to start from the very beginning and prepare for the theoretical and practical exams.
+Finally, if you are not a citizen of the EU or any of the countries mentioned above that have agreements, you will need to start from the beginning and prepare for the theory and practical tests.

 Do citizens from the UK need to change driving license in Spain?